GioSaliba/LebNet-CheXpert/README.md

 1. Open a notebook on Kaggle (or upload it to a new Kaggle notebook).
 2. **Settings → Accelerator → GPU T4 x2** (or P100 if offered).
 3. Add the CheXpert dataset via **+ Add Input** in the Kaggle sidebar.
-4. Run cells top to bottom — each notebook auto-locates the dataset and any prior checkpoints under `/kaggle/input`, so no path editing should be needed.
+4. Run cells top to bottom.
+Each notebook auto-locates the dataset and any prior checkpoints under `/kaggle/input`, so no path editing should be needed.

 To run locally instead of on Kaggle, install the dependencies below and point `DATA_ROOT` at